-The study covered the area of service diversification in relation to performance of commercial banks' agency firms.
-The study examined the effect of cash management on performance of agency firms by considering cash deposits, cash withdraws, bills payment and mobile banking.
+The study covered the area of cash management in relation to performance of commercial banks' agency firms.
+The study examined the effect of cash management on performance of agency firms by considering cash planning, cash control and service diversification.
 The study examined the performance of commercial bank agency firms in terms of number of daily transactions.
 The study targeted the established and active commercial banks' agency firms registered by Central Bank of Kenya.
 Geographically, the area of study was Imenti-South sub-county which is located in Meru-County, Kenya.
 The study concentrated on cash management practices by banking agents since their inception in the year 2010 to 2014.